cekbote/optimal_uav_placement_and_communication/README.md

 # Optimal UAV Placement and Communication

-This repo contains the code for the project Optimal UAV Placement and Communication
+This repo contains the code for the project Optimal UAV Placement and Communication.
+MATLAB version used: `R2020b`.

 ## Research Papers (Literature Review)
 - [Resource Allocation and Basestation Placement in Downlink Cellular Networks Assisted by Multiple Wireless Powered UAVs](https://sci-hub.st/10.1109/tvt.2019.2960765)